MicrosoftDocs/VBA-Docs/api/Project.PjMailSystem.md

 # PjMailSystem Enumeration (Project)

-Contains constants that specify the type of e-mail system.
+Contains constants that specify the type of email system.